Advancetown, Queensland: Education

 There are no schools in Advancetown.
-Given that the populated areas of the locality are in the north, the nearest primary schools are Nerang State School in neighbouring Nerang to the north-east and Gilston State School in neighbouring Gilston to the east.
-The nearest secondary school is Nerang State High School in Nerang.
+Given that the populated areas of the locality are in the north, the nearest government primary schools are Nerang State School in neighbouring Nerang to the north-east and Gilston State School in neighbouring Gilston to the east.
+The nearest government secondary school is Nerang State High School in Nerang.

 Sports

 Although The Grand Golf Club has its entrance at 364 Gilston Road in neighbouring Gilston, most of the course is in Advancetown, accessed by a bridge over the Nerang River (28.0160°S 153.3065°E).
 This private club has a 19-hole golf course designed by Greg Norman.